andrewinsheffield/kit-cae-3.0/GlyphColoringChanges.md

 - **`class` on `GeomMaster`** — excluded from render traversal, but its descendants still compose through `AddInternalReference` into every Xform.
 Only one authored copy of the geometry exists in the layer.
+- **Direct authoring (no reference arcs) inside `GeomMaster`** — the `Custom`-shape Gprim is cloned via `_clone_gprim`, not referenced.
+  This guarantees the composed content of every `Xform_i` is exactly one Gprim of the chosen type with the chosen geometric attributes, and nothing else.
 - **`over` on the per-bin Gprim path** — USD composition merges the local primvar into the reference-composed Gprim, so the shader sees a unique `displayColor` on each of the 32 shaded prototypes.